 With a contrast ratio of 3,000:1 as opposed to the standard 1,000:1 of other monitor panel technologies, the EX3203R delivers much deeper blacks and an overall better relation between the darkest and the brightest colors.

-In addition, the monitor covers a wide color gamut amounting to over 90% of the DCI-P3 color space which makes colors more rich and vivid.
+In addition, the monitor covers a wide color gamut amounting to over 90% of the DCI-P3 color space which makes colors richer and more vivid.

 Equipped with the entry-level VESA DisplayHDR400 support, the BenQ EX3203R monitor can accept the HDR10 signal of compatible content and thanks to its wide color gamut and a peak brightness of 400-nits, give you a more immersive viewing experience with more visible details.